 - Fire extinguisher

-- Window barricade (hammer, nails, wood planks) – See our guide to home defense
+- Window barricade (hammer, nails, wood planks) – See our guide to home protection

 - Wrench or pliers (for turning off utilities)